Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 This article is mainly about front dewclaws, which most dogs are born with.
 Some dogs are also born with rear dewclaws.

-Rear dewclaws appear to be exclusive to the domestic dog, while wolves and many wild dog breeds have front dewclaws, they do not have rear dewclaws.
+Rear dewclaws appear to be exclusive to the domestic dog.
+While wolves and many wild dog breeds have front dewclaws, they do not have rear dewclaws.
 Rear dewclaws are called 'vestigial' meaning they are something that once had a function, but no longer do and are gradually disappearing.
 That is why most rear dewclaws have no bone and are just fleshy protrusions with a claw attached.

 These dewclaws are often loose, as they have no bone, and can easily become caught.
 They do not serve a purpose and are usually removed to avoid injury.
 However, I would suggest this is always done under an anaesthetic as cutting through flesh is still painful.

 Some dogs have bone in their rear dewclaws, in fact, my spaniel does.
 In this case the claws are likely to be tight to the leg and are unlikely to cause a problem.
 I have opted not to have my spaniel's rear dewclaws removed as they are so clearly attached and contain bone.
-At nearly 5 years old, she has never damaged them.
+At nearly five years old, she has never damaged them.
 However, rear dewclaws are not used like front dewclaws and must be regularly trimmed to keep them from growing into the pad of the toe or leg.

 In certain breeds, double rear dewclaws are considered desirable.
 They are not functional, but are seen as a characteristic of the breed.